seqan/seqan3/doc/tutorial/07_sequence_file/index.md

 # File conversion

-As mentioned before, the seqan3::sequence_record is shared between formats which allows for easy file conversion.
+As mentioned before, the `seqan3::sequence_record` is shared between formats, which allows for easy file conversion.
-For example you can read in a FASTQ file and output a FASTA file in one line:
+For example, you can read in a FASTQ file and output a FASTA file in one line:

 \snippet doc/tutorial/07_sequence_file/sequence_file_file_conversion.cpp main

 Yes, that's it!
-Of course this only works because all fields that are required in FASTA are provided in FASTQ.
+Of course, this only works because all fields that are required in FASTA are provided in FASTQ.
 The other way around would not work as easily because we have no quality information (and would make less sense too).